Generalized Persistence Diagrams for Persistence Modules over Posets: Abstract

 \section{Abstract}

 When a category $\C$ satisfies certain conditions, we define the notion of \emph{rank invariant} for arbitrary poset-indexed functors $F:\Pb\rightarrow \C$ from a category theory perspective.
 This generalizes the standard notion of rank invariant as well as Patel's recent extension.
 Specifically, the barcode of any interval decomposable persistence modules $F:\Pb\rightarrow \vect$ of finite dimensional vector spaces can be extracted from the rank invariant by the principle of inclusion-exclusion.
 Generalizing this idea allows freedom of choosing the indexing poset $\Pb$ of $F:\Pb\rightarrow \C$ in defining Patel's generalized persistence diagram of $F$.
+Of particular importance is the fact that the generalized persistence diagram of $F$ is defined regardless of whether $F$ is interval decomposable or not.

 By specializing our idea to zigzag persistence modules, we also show that the zeroth level set barcode of a Reeb graph can be obtained in a purely set-theoretic setting without passing to the category of vector spaces.
 This leads to a promotion of Patel's semicontinuity theorem about type $\mathcal{A}$ persistence diagram to Lipschitz continuity theorem for the category of sets.